Ouse Valley Way Marathon and Half Marathon Relay

 About the race

-We are not able to offer refunds if a runner withdraws.
+We are not able to offer a refund if a runner withdraws.
 We can transfer the place to another runner.
 The closing date for transfers is midnight on Friday 4th September 2020.

-If the race sells out before the closing date a wait list will operate - please contact Alice Noyes on email@example.com
+If the race sells out before the closing date a waiting list will operate - please contact David Newton at email@example.com

 Course map here